 A slow computer is just about the most common issue out there.
-Your web browser just takes an age to upload or maybe you go to open an application such as Microsoft Word and the computer seems to just stop, have a good think about what to do and then, in fact, not do it – leaving you with a whirly wheel going around on your screen and a (NOT RESPONDING) message.
+For example, your web browser takes an age to upload, or maybe you go to open an application such as Microsoft Word.
+The computer seems to stop, have a good think about what to do and then, in fact, not do it – leaving you with a whirly wheel going around on your screen and a (NOT RESPONDING) message.

 We’ve tried everything we can think of: